Acids: Types and Chemical Properties

 Zn + H2SO4 ⇨ ZnSO4 + H2

-Test for hydrogen gas: The gas evolved after reaction of acid with metal can be tested by bringing a lighted candle near it.
-If the gas burns with pop sound, then it confirms the evolution of hydrogen gas.
-Burning with pop sound is the characteristic test for hydrogen gas.
+Test for hydrogen gas: The gas evolved after reaction of acid with metal can be tested by bringing a burning candle near it.
+If the candle burns with pop sound, then it confirms the evolution of hydrogen gas.
+This is the characteristic test for hydrogen gas.

 Metal carbonate + Acid ⇨ Salt + Carbon dioxide + Water